muhammadanaswayanad/quiz_custom/README.md

 - Ensure all dependencies are installed and up to date.
 - If a field is missing after upgrade, run the upgrade script in `upgrade/`.
 - For frontend issues, check browser console and network logs.
+- Validate questions using the `validate_question()` method to ensure they are properly configured.

 ---